enzoimola/shopping-list/README.md

 1. Clone this repository to your local machine.
 2. Install project dependencies using npm install.
-3. Configure environment variables as needed, including your Firebase credentials and API endpoint.
+3. Configure environment variables as needed, create a new `.env` file using the `.env.example` as an example..
 4. Run the development server using npm run dev or yarn dev.
 5. Access the application in your web browser at http://localhost:3000.